MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/09-OrgData-Add-Auth-MGT.md

     <mgt-login *ngIf="featureFlags.microsoft365Enabled" class="mgt-dark" (loginCompleted)="loginCompleted()"></mgt-login>
     ```

     The `mgt-login` component is used to sign in users and retrieve an access token that can be used with Microsoft Graph.
 The `loginCompleted` event is emitted when the user has successfully signed in.
+When the event fires, the `loginCompleted()` function is called.
 The `mgt-login` component is only displayed if the `featureFlags.microsoft365Enabled` value is set to `true`.
+While the `mgt-login` component is being inside of an Angular component in this scenario, it can be used in any web application.

 1. Open *header.component.ts* and locate the `loginCompleted` function.
 This function is called when the `loginCompleted` event is emitted and used to retrieve the signed in user's profile using `Providers.globalProvider`.